 Constructed FOB normal values were established under s.
 269TAC(2)(c).
-The Commission included an amount for profit reflecting the profit achieved on domestic sales of like goods (based on the profit achieved on domestic sales of the same general category of goods) by Hyosung.
+The Commission included an amount for profit reflecting the profit achieved on domestic sales of like goods (based on the profit achieved on domestic sales of the same general category of goods) by ABB Vietnam.

-The Commission made a positive adjustment to the constructed normal values under s.
-269TAC(9) for export credit terms (net of domestic credit terms).
+The Commission made the following adjustments to the constructed normal values under s.
+269TAC(9):

+- less domestic credit terms; and - plus export credit terms.